How to avoid buying a dud

 The particular product or platform aside (and we use more and more of them in our business), I’ve noticed two clear trends in these pitches:

-- You are but one “app” away from global domination
+- You are but one app or piece of AI away from global domination

 - The project manager’s capacity to deliver “seamless integration” of said platform significantly lags their sales ability.

-In industries like recruitment and search, being reshaped by technology, or mining where money needs to be spent to find that next big thing, it is easy to feel that you’re getting left behind and to respond by replacing measured risk-taking with punting.
+In industries like recruitment and search, being reshaped by AI and automated technology, or mining where money needs to be spent to find that next big thing, it is easy to feel that you’re getting left behind and to respond by replacing measured risk-taking with punting.

-These conditions will attract some people who are principally coming for your money, knowing you have some and preying on your FOMO (fear of missing out).
+When AI appears to outsmart AI, we create conditions that attract people who are principally coming for your money.
+They know you have some and encourage you to spend it by preying on your FOMO (fear of missing out).

 So what should you do?